 Boston's many talented chefs delight diners in their restaurants.

-Our best chefs prepare fresh New England ingredients in ways that reflect strands of our local heritage, particularly French and Italian, as well as many more.
+Our best chefs prepare fresh New England ingredients in ways that reflect strands of our local heritage, particularly French, Mediterranean, Italian, as well as many more cuisines.

 Thanks to these cookbooks by Boston chefs, you can create a taste of their culinary magic at home.